sungnga/jbook-cli-app/README.md

 - Write a createCellsRouter function and use Express's router object to create the GET method router and the POST method router
 - In Express app, call the createCellsRouter() function and pass in the filename and dir as arguments

+### Writing cells to a file
+- We're going to use the fs module that's included in the Node standard library to write cells to a file on a user's machine
+- If we import the fs module from fs/promises library, we can make use of async/await instead of callbacks
+- Take the list of cells from the request object and serialize them.
+Then write the cells into the file
+- Provide the absolute path to the file to be written to